 Hysteroscopy is a procedure to look at the inside of the womb (uterus).
-Your doctor can look at:
+Your health care provider can look at the:

 Hysteroscopy gets its name from the thin, lighted tool used to view the womb, called a hysteroscope.
 This tool sends images of the inside of the womb to a video monitor.

-- The doctor places the scope through the vagina and cervix, into the womb.
+- The provider places the scope through the vagina and cervix, into the womb.